'Undisguised terror': Russia's Kharkiv strike chills Ukraine

 “My friend who lives in the suburb Gorizont, a few hours ago, the house next to hers was hit and several floors were destroyed,” Babenko said.
 “And for some time, there was no connection with her.
 Those were scary minutes, very scary.”

-For her family and others still sheltering in the city, the world above was changing too quickly to comprehend.
-Warehouses, homes, garages, cars, all burned.
+For her family and others still sheltering in the city close to the Russian border, the world above was changing too quickly to comprehend.
+Warehouses, homes, garages, cars, all were burning.

-“Sveta, let’s go,” one man urged in a video showing the shelling of a residential area in Kharkiv on Monday.
+“Sveta, let’s go,” one man urged in a video that showed the shelling Monday of a residential area in Kharkiv.

 Other residents were already flowing west, hoping to leave Ukraine altogether.